elw-arduino/ericbot/README.md

+# NOTICE: This project is no longer active

 # About Ericbot
 Ericbot is a closed source community driven twitch bot, run by ericw9079.
 On twitch Ericbot goes by ericw9079_bot hereinafter referred to as Ericbot.